Biological Sciences MBiol, BSc

 Introduction to Microbiology (20 credits) - You’ll be introduced to a wide range of microscopic life forms and viruses.
 You will learn about microbiology in a broad sense and explore the diversity of microbial life with emphasis on how we interact with microbes that are responsible for infections as well as those that do not normally cause disease.
 You will learn how microorganisms interact with each other and how they influence the lives of more complex organisms, for good or ill and will learn how fungi, bacteria and viruses are observed and manipulated safely.

-Introduction to Genetics (10 credits) - You’ll gain essential foundational knowledge in genetics.
-You will explore the different meanings of ‘genetics’ and how this concept has changed over time.
+Introduction to Genetics (10 credits) - You’ll be provided with essential foundational knowledge in genetics, exploring the different meanings of ‘genetics’ and how this concept has changed over time.
 More importantly, you will explore what genetics means for us as organisms.
 To what extent do genes determine our inheritance?
 And how do our genes make us the distinct and unique organisms we are?

 Introduction to Immunology (10 credits) - You’ll review fundamental immune mechanisms with particular emphasis on human immunology and its relationship to health and disease.
 You will discover how we protect ourselves from infection through our immune defences, learning about the roles played by the different types of leukocytes, antibodies and complement.